PatrickCOC/git_command/README.md

     git checkout [branch name]

-Localbranch

 Undo Commit

     git reset --soft HEAD~
 #
     TIP: Add a number to the end to undo multiple commits.
-For example, to undo the last 2 commits (assuming both have not been pushed) run :
+    For example, to undo the last 2 commits
+    (assuming both have not been pushed)
+    run :
-    git reset --       soft HEAD~2
+    git reset --soft HEAD~2
 #
     NOTE: git reset --soft HEAD~ is the same as git reset --soft HEAD^ which you may see in Git documentation.

+Localbranch

     git checkout -b [new branch name]
 ## gitHub push requir username and password